jpetitto/jpetitto.github.io/_posts/2015-07-20-typedef-annotations.md

 }
 {% endhighlight %}

-The nice thing about an `enum` is that it's type-safe.
-Wherever a `TemperatureUnit` value is expected, only one of `CELSIUS`, `FAHRENHEIT` or `KELVIN` may be used:
+The nice thing about an enum is that it's type-safe.
+Wherever a `TemperatureUnit` value is expected, only an enum value may be used:

 {% highlight java %}
 public void setConversionUnit(TemperatureUnit unit) { ... }

 setConversionUnit(TemperatureUnit.CELSIUS);
-setConversionUnit("Celsius"); // not allowed; 'String' is not of type 'TemperatureUnit'
+setConversionUnit("Celsius"); // not allowed
 {% endhighlight %}

-`Enums` possess even more power since they can contain both methods and constructors as part of their definition.
-This allows them to behave similar to `class` types.<!-- excerpt.end -->
+Enums possess even more power since they can contain both methods and constructors as part of their definition.
+This allows them to behave similar to class types.<!-- excerpt.end -->

-Before the `enum` type was introduced in Java 5, programmers would typically define a set of `int` constants instead.
+Before the enum type was introduced in Java 5, programmers would typically define a set of integer constants instead.
 Using our previous example of temperature units, we might define the constants as follows:

 {% highlight java %}
 public class TemperatureConverter {